NeuroTechX/learn.neurotechedu.com/pages/applications.md

 #### Performance Optimization

-This series of articles discuss how you can you Neurofeedback as a mechanism to improve a wide variety of perfoEEG Neurofeedback for optimizing performance 3rmances.
+This series of articles discuss how you can you use Neurofeedback as a mechanism to optimizing performance.
 This is a good series of articles to start with if you want a high level overview.

 **References**
 * [EEG Neurofeedback for optimizing performance 1](http://www.sciencedirect.com/science/article/pii/S0149763413002248#bib0700)